Decoding cell signaling via optimal transport and information theory: Results

-Since both fidelities play decisive roles in signal transduction, we propose the dual-fidelity framework as a means to characterize the distinct strategies that biochemical systems adopt for signaling.
-We hypothesize that the trade-off between these fidelities is fundamental to cellular function.
-To interpret this trade-off, we summarize how different combinations of the two fidelities correspond to distinct signaling behaviors (see Fig.~\ref{f1a}c).
-When both fidelities are high, signaling is precise, combining accurate state discrimination with distributional correspondence.
-High informational but low geometric fidelity yields reliable state discrimination but deliberate distributional distortion (illustrated in Fig.~\ref{f1a}a).
-High geometric but low informational fidelity maintains distributional correspondence but weakens state discrimination (illustrated in Fig.~\ref{f1a}b).
-When both are low, signaling is neither informative nor geometrically aligned, indicating poor signal transduction.
-Thus, neither fidelity alone provides a complete description of signaling; together, they capture the complementary dimensions necessary to elucidate the efficacy of signal transmission.
-To illustrate this framework, we next analyze canonical gene regulatory motifs using this dual-fidelity framework.
+Since the two fidelities capture distinct aspects in signal transduction, we propose the dual-fidelity framework as a means to characterize the distinct strategies that biochemical systems can exhibit for signaling.
+To interpret this interplay, we summarize how different combinations of the two fidelities correspond to distinct signaling behaviors (see Fig.~\ref{f1a}c).
+When both INF and GMF are high, signaling is precise, combining state discrimination with distributional correspondence.
+High INF but low GMF give informative signaling, where input states are distinguishable but the output distribution is distorted.
+High GMF but low INF gives geometric signaling, where distributional correspondence is maintained, but state discrimination is weak.
+When both are low, signaling is poor.
+However, all four combinations can, in principle, arise depending on the specific biological system and signaling context.
+This assessment indicates that neither fidelity alone provides a complete description of signaling; together, they can capture the complementary dimensions necessary to elucidate the efficacy of signal transmission.
+To illustrate this framework, we next analyze canonical gene regulatory motifs.